 Municipal service providers in San Mateo County include the County, 20 cities, 22 independent special districts, five subsidiary districts governed by city councils, and 33 County-governed special districts.
 It merits emphasis that the County plays a dual role that differs from cities or districts.
 Districts provide a limited set of services based on enabling legislation, while cities generally provide basic services such as police and fire protection, sanitation, recreation programs, planning, street repair, and building inspection.
-The County, as a subdivision of the State, provides a vast array of services for all residents, including social services, public health protection, housing programs, property tax assessments, tax collection, elections, and public safety.
-Along with independent water, sewer, and fire districts, the County also provides basic municipal services for residents who live in unincorporated areas.
-According to Census 2020 data, 63,205 of the County's total 765,417 residents live in unincorporated areas.
+The County, as a subdivision of the

-&lt;sup>1 An application for annexation may be submitted by 5 percent of the voters or landowners of territory proposed for annexation or by resolution of the District.
+1 An application for annexation may be submitted by 5 percent of the voters or landowners of territory proposed for annexation or by resolution of the District.